andraugust/andraugust.github.io/classical-mechanics.md

 ### Newton's Formulation

-Newton's formulation defines dynamics as the solution to the second order ODE given by
+Newton's formulation of CM defines dynamics as the solution to the second order ODE given by

 $$